devendroid/my-notes/Flutter-ToDo.md

 **Flutter Inspector:**
 **Performance:**
-\- For 60FPS it required to each frame should take 16ms to render if it takes longer than this then OS starts skip those frame- For 60FPS it required to each frame should take 16ms to render if it takes longer than this then OS starts skip those frames, thats know as Jank (Slow Frame)s.
+\- For 60FPS it required to each frame should take 16ms to render if it takes longer than this then OS starts skip those frame- For 60FPS it required to each frame should take 16ms to render if it takes longer than this then OS starts skip those frames, thats know as Jank (Slow Frames).
 **CPU Profiler:**
 **Memory:**
 **Debugger:**